Population and housing censuses by country: Malaysia

 The census in Malaysia is carried out every 10 years, like many nations, since 1960 (with the exception of the fourth census, which was carried out in 1991).
-The next census should be carried out in 2020.
-The most recent census was from July 6 to August 22, 2010.
+The next census should be carried out in 2030.
+The most recent census was from July 7 to October 24, 2020.

 Myanmar

-A general census of population and housing has been carried out in 2014.
-Provisional results have been published and final results will be published in May 2015.
-The 2014 census counted 51,419,420 inhabitants.
+A general census of population and housing has been conducted in years 1973, 1983, 2014 and 2024 with the 2024 Census data considered unreliable with a provisional count of 51.3 million.
+A decrease from 51.5 Million, with prelimeneary census being published in December 2024.

 Nepal

 Census in Nepal are taken by Central Bureau of Statistics.
-Population censuses are conducted every tenth year in Nepal.
-The first was held in 1911 and the most recent was held in 2011.The census in 2021 is the first census of Federal Nepal.
+Population censuses are conducted every ten years in Nepal.
+The first was held in 1911 and the most recent was held in 2021.
+The census in 2021 is the first census of Federal Nepal.

 Oman

-Censuses have been taken in the Sultanate of Oman in 1993, 2003, and 2010.
+Censuses have been taken in the Sultanate of Oman in 1993, 2003, 2010 and 2020.

 Pakistan

 Philippines

 The census of the Philippines is enumerated every 5 years (beginning in 1960, except in 2005 where it was moved to 2007 due to budgetary constraints) and the results are used to allocate Congressional seats (congressional apportionment) and government program funding.

 The census is performed by the Philippine Statistics Authority.
 The first official census in the Philippines was carried out by the Spanish government pursuant to a royal decree calling for the counting of persons living as of the midnight of December 31, 1877.
 The first door-to-door census was conducted in 1903 to fulfill Public Act 467 which was approved by the U.S. Congress in July 1902.
 The last national census was held in 2020.
-For years between the censuses, the NSO issues estimates made using surveys and statistical models.
+For years between the censuses, the PSA issues estimates made using surveys and statistical models.

 Saudi Arabia

-Population censuses have been taken in Saudi Arabia in 1962/63 (incomplete), 1974 (complete but not reliable), 1992, 2004 and 2010.
-An agriculture census was taken in 1999.
+Population censuses have been taken in Saudi Arabia in 1962/63 (incomplete), 1974 (complete but not reliable), 1992, 2004, 2010 and 2022.
+An agriculture census was taken in 1999 and 2015.